-OSJ volunteers are available now through December 20 at two drop-off locations throughout the Midlands to accept contributions: Debi & Co.
+The eleventh annual “Operation Spread the Joy” (OSJ) campaign is once again collecting items to distribute Christmas Eve morning to Columbia’s homeless.
+OSJ volunteers are available now through Monday, December 20, at two convenient drop-off locations throughout the Midlands to accept contributions: Debi & Co.
 Salon, 2401-B Dutch Fork Road in Chapin, and Salon Bella, 4711 Forest Drive, Unit 17 in Columbia.
 Contributions can also be mailed to the Debi & Co.
 Salon address listed above or sent electronically by visiting OSJ’s Facebook Event Page.

-OSJ volunteers will distribute the gifts in front of both Hope Plaza and the Christ Central Ministries building on Main Street December 24.
+OSJ volunteers will distribute the gifts in front of Hope Plaza and the Christ Central Ministries building on Main Street on December 24.
 Their goal is to collect enough items to fill 150 reusable grocery-sized bags.